Fireblend/AutoDataBasics/README.md

 ```
 ---
 ### Filling your Timesheet:
-Just execute the script!
 Open your terminal, navigate to the directory where the files are located and run:

 ```flask run```